-Richard started designing websites way back in 1994.
-Since founding Clearleft with Andy Budd and Jeremy Keith, he has worked with clients and their customers to translate their ideas into new and improved websites and applications.
+Richard started designing websites way back in 1995.
+Since founding Clearleft with Andy Budd and Jeremy Keith, he has worked with a multitude of clients to translate their ideas into new and improved digital presences.

-Richard began his career designing the UX of web sites for Barclaycard, as well as numerous dot com start ups.
+Richard began his career designing the UX of web sites for numerous dot com start ups as well as large organisations including Barclaycard.
 He moved on to become the user experience lead at Multimap, Europe’s most popular mapping site, which was acquired by Microsoft.

 Richard was named as one of Wired UK’s top 100 digital power brokers.

 Web typography evangelism

 Richard is a member of the IxDA, London IA group and ATypI.
-He has spoken at numerous conferences on prototyping and typography, including An Event Apart, UIE’s Web App Summit and UX London.
+He has spoken at numerous conferences on user experience design and typography, including An Event Apart, UIE’s Web App Summit and UX London.

 Away from the office